Sibylla of Jerusalem: Fall of Jerusalem

 Sibylla was well-positioned to wield power because Guy's authority was entirely dependent on her.
 She was associated with her husband in public acts in the first months of their reign, but this was cut short by Saladin's invasion.
 In an act of continued defiance, Raymond had retired to his fief of Galilee, allied with Saladin, and garrisoned Tiberias with Muslim troops.
-The sultan attacked the kingdom on 26 April 1187.
+Saladin attacked the kingdom on 26 April 1187.
 After Muslim troops annihilated the combined armies of the Templars and the Hospitallers at Cresson near Nazareth on 1 May, Raymond was forced by his own vassals to submit to Guy.
 Though now unified, the kingdom had been critically weakened by the defeat at Cresson.
 The Christian army led by Guy suffered a crushing defeat at the Horns of Hattin on 4 July.
-The king was taken prisoner; Raynald was executed; and Raymond died of an illness in Tripoli in September.
+Saladin took Guy prisoner and executed Raynald; Raymond died of an illness in Tripoli in September.

 At the time of King Guy's defeat and imprisonment at Hattin, Queen Sibylla was in Jerusalem.
-The queen went to Ascalon with her daughters to defend the city and only surrendered it to Saladin in return for Guy's release, but the sultan nevertheless kept him imprisoned.
+She went to Ascalon with her daughters to defend the city and only surrendered it to Saladin in return for Guy's release, but Saladin nevertheless kept him imprisoned.
 However, none of these appeals for aid were sent in Sibylla's name.
 In September, Saladin besieged Jerusalem.
-The queen commanded the defence with the assistance of Patriarch Heraclius and Balian of Ibelin, but intense bombardment forced them to surrender.
+The Queen commanded the defence with the assistance of Patriarch Heraclius and Balian of Ibelin, but intense bombardment forced them to surrender.
 Saladin allowed the defeated to ransom themselves, and Sibylla was further permitted to visit Guy in Nablus while she travelled to Antioch.
 She was apparently prevented from embarking there for Europe when her ship was seized by Conrad of Montferrat, her first husband's brother who had taken up the defence of Tyre.
 Sibylla instead joined her stepmother, Queen Maria, in Tripoli.
 In the months following the Battle of Hattin, all of the kingdom except Tyre fell to Saladin.